Dooders/TimeBandit/docs/TGE.md

 3. **Temporal Queries**:
    - **Time-based Queries**: Allows querying the graph for specific time points or intervals, such as finding all nodes and edges that existed at a particular time or have changed in a given time period.
-   - **Historical Analysis**: Supports queries that compare different states of the graph over time, such as tracking the evolution of relationships.
+   - **Historical Analysis**: Supports queries that compare different states of the graph over time, such as tracking the evolution of connections.

 4. **Graph Processing and Analysis**:
    - **Temporal Algorithms**: Implements algorithms specifically designed for temporal graphs, such as temporal shortest path, temporal centrality measures, and temporal community detection.